Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 3 Februari 2025 05.24.11 UTC
+- WIB: Senin, 3 Februari 2025 06.21.13 UTC
-- WITA: Senin, 3 Februari 2025 06.24.11 UTC
+- WITA: Senin, 3 Februari 2025 07.21.13 UTC
-- WIT: Senin, 3 Februari 2025 07.24.11 UTC
+- WIT: Senin, 3 Februari 2025 08.21.13 UTC

 Kutipan Inspiratif:
-"A true friend unbosoms freely, advises justly, assists readily, adventures boldly, takes all patiently, defends courageously, and continues a friend unchangeably."
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

-Kategori: friendship
+Kategori: success